- How do I get started at BMCC?

 If you have not moved to Pendleton yet, or are taking Distance Education classes and live some distance away from campus, special arrangements can be made to have a phone advising session.
 Since registration is online, you can do it from anywhere you have internet access.

 You can register online on our website at www.bluecc.edu.
-Information will be available on the web to show you how and will also be covered in the Timberwolf Introduction (TwI) Program offered each term.
+Information will be available on the web to show you how and will also be covered in our online New Student Orientation.

 Computer kiosks are available at all BMCC campuses and branches for your use.
-If you do not live near a BMCC site, then you can usually find a public use computer at a city or county library near you.
+If you do not live near a BMCC site, most public libraries have computers available for the public's use.

 There are actually three different assessments.
 The math, the reading, and the writing assessment can take up to 3 hours to complete.
+Assessments are self-paced and may not take that long to complete.
 Students are encouraged to do them all at once, but if you absolutely cannot be here that long, then you can start and finish later, or just do one assessment at a time.

 In most cases we can allow the assessments or classes taken at another college to meet the prerequisites for our math and writing classes.
 You can get a copy of the placement assessment or an unofficial transcript from the college and attach it to a completed "Transfer Prerequisite Override" form which can be found on the BMCC website under "Forms for Students".
-This can be turned into any BMCC Service Center and will be completed within 24-48 hours.
-Once it is completed, you can proceed to registering online.
+Your request will be reviewed within 1 - 2 business days.

-You will be required to show a picture ID prior to testing.
-We do have calculators for your use, but you can bring your own if you wish.
+You will be required to show a valid (not expired) picture ID prior to testing.
+If permitted, calculators will be provided.

-For testing hours at any branch other than Pendleton, call that branch directory or refer to the hours posted on the center website.
+For testing hours at any BMCC location other than Pendleton, call that location directory or refer to the hours posted on the center website.

-If you are a returning student and need an advisor or would like to switch advisors, call 541-278-5931, or come to the Advising and Testing Center in Pendleton, Morrow Hall, Room M-117 to get a new assignment.
+If you are a returning student and need an advisor or would like to switch advisors, contact our Student Success Center located in Morrow Hall on the Pendleton campus.

-If you view your printable student schedule, your Advisor's name will show in the top right hand corner, or any Service Center or Advising Center staff can look this information up for you.
+If you view your printable student schedule, your Advisor's name will show in the top right hand corner, or any Service Center or Success Center staff can look this information up for you.

 If you are not seeking a degree or certificate from BMCC, ensure that your degree intent in WolfWeb is set to "Just Taking Classes".
-You will not need to meet with an academic advisor; however it is recommended that you still do.
+You will not need to meet with an academic advisor.

 Review the current class schedule, be thinking about what career's interest you, and come prepared to chat.

-During the appointment, your Academic Advisor will ask you questions about:
+During the appointment, your Success Coach will ask you questions about:

 - Career Possibilities